hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       Scale from 0 cm to 50 cm

 IOR :guilabel:`Cycles Only`
-   Index of refraction used for rays that enter the subsurface component.
+   Index of refraction (:term:`IOR`) used for rays that enter the subsurface component.
 This may be set to a different value than the global IOR to simulate different layers of skin.

    .. figure:: /images/render_shader-nodes_shader_principled-subsurface-ior.webp